 After assuming power, the Communists invested heavily in rebuilding Chongqing, large parts of which had been destroyed by more than a decade at war.
 They also significantly expanded the city’s military and industrial base.
 Mao believed Chongqing’s geographical remoteness provided good protection for its defense industries in the event that China was again attacked.
 As a result, Chongqing grew steadily during the Communist era.

-While Chongqing had established spinning, weaving and silk-reeling mills, and glassmaking and cigarette manufacturing plants by turn of the 20th century, its heavy industrial development did not begin until 1938 when the Japanese invasion caused China to relocate many of its factories to the area.
-These heavy industries thrived because of Chongqing’s abundant natural resources including coal, iron ore, bauxite, strontium carbonate and manganese.
+Chongqing’s secondary industries account for approximately 44% of the municipality’s 2017 GDP.
+Chongqing’s industrial base began expanding rapidly after 1938.
+As a result of the Japanese invasion of China during World War II, China began relocating many of its heavy industry away from the coast and into the Chongqing inland area.
+These heavy industries thrived because of Chongqing’s abundant natural resources including coal, iron ore, mercury, aluminum, marble, limestone, bauxite, strontium carbonate, and manganese.
 Chongqing also has about a fifth of China’s natural gas and has excellent hydropower capacity.

 Lay of the Land

-Chongqing is located at the convergence of the Yangtze and Jialing Rivers, to the east of the Qinghai-Tibet Plateau.
-Its land is traversed by mountains including the northern Daba, the northeastern Wu, the eastern Fangdou, the southwestern Wuling and the southern Dalou.
-Its entire geography slants southward toward the Yangtze River valley, although its many mountains ranges camouflaging this slope by rising and falling in sharp peaks and valleys.
+Chongqing as a total area of 82,400 km².
+Although Chongqing is one of China’s four municipalities directly under central government control, a significant percentage of Chongqing’s area is still rural.
+The municipality resides in the transitional area between the Qinghai-Tibet plateau and the plain on the middle and lower reaches of the Yangtze River.
+Specifically, the city is located at the convergence of the Yangtze and Jialing Rivers, to the east of the Qinghai-Tibet Plateau.
+Its land is traversed and surrounded by mountains including the northern Daba, the northeastern Wushan, the eastern Fangdou, the southwestern Wuling and the southern Dalou.
+Its entire geography slants southward toward the Yangtze River Valley, although its many mountains ranges camouflage this slope by rising and falling in sharp peaks and valleys.